-Flow stability, receptivity, transient growth and transition prediction in boundary layers; turbulence, flow control and drag reduction methods; numerical algorithms and programming; optics, lasers and in particular the free-electron laser (FEL); interfaces, surface instabilities and steady streaming; the fluid dynamics of semipermeable membranes and their medical applications; boundary-layer flows (natural convection, free-surface vortices, unsteady jets); creeping flows (flexible-walled and partially obstructed ducts, Stokes flow in the viscous sublayer of drag-reducing riblets), with emphasis on exact or approximate analytical solutions (eigenfunction expansions, Wiener–Hopf solutions); computational methods for the Navier–Stokes equations (adaptive grids, higher-order finite differences, multigrid, conformal mappings); quadrature algorithms; computer languages and compilers ().
+Flow stability, receptivity, transient growth and transition prediction in boundary layers; turbulence, flow control and drag reduction methods; numerical algorithms and programming; optics, lasers and in particular the free-electron laser (FEL); interfaces, surface instabilities and steady streaming; the fluid dynamics of semipermeable membranes and their medical applications; boundary-layer flows (natural convection, free-surface vortices, unsteady jets); creeping flows (flexible-walled and partially obstructed ducts, Stokes flow in the viscous sublayer of drag-reducing riblets), with emphasis on exact or approximate analytical solutions (eigenfunction expansions, Wiener–Hopf solutions); computational methods for the Navier–Stokes equations (adaptive grids, higher-order and compact finite differences, multigrid, conformal mappings, immersed boundary); quadrature algorithms; computer languages and compilers ().

 Créé en 1918, le titre de Docteur Honoris Causa est une des plus prestigieuses distinctions décernées par les universités françaises pour honorer des personnalités de nationalité étrangère en raison de services éminents rendus aux sciences, aux lettres ou aux arts, à la France ou à l'université.